Effective Date: November 2, 2020

 Tracking Data.
 We use tracking services that employ logs, cookies, pixel tags, and embedded scripts to collect user statistics and usage about visitors of our Services and receipt of communications.

 Log Data.
 Our servers maintain log files that document events that occur during interaction with our Services and servers.
-Logs include information about the nature of each access, IP address, ISP, files viewed, Account Data, content changes in certain cases, operating systems, device type and timestamps.
+Logs include information about the nature of each access, IP address, ISP, files viewed, content changes in certain cases, operating systems, device type and timestamps.

 Pixel Tags.
 We use pixel tags (aka “web beacons”) in combination with cookies that are embedded in our emails and webpages.
 Pixel tags send information about your use to our servers.